Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 ## PlayReady DRM
 PlayReady DRM technology can be used on Edge browsers on Windows.
 More details about it you can read [here](https://learn.microsoft.com/en-us/playready/overview/overview).
-First of all, you need to configure your EZDRM Widevine account.
+First of all, you need to configure your EZDRM PlayReady account.
 Enter https://[rms_domain]/drmservice/playready as Authorization URL.
 ![screenshot](img/playready-ezdrm-acc.png)

 1. Create Content Key Policy with PlayReady option.
 Set appropriate Issuer, Audience and KeyValue(Base64-encoded string).
 Additional claims cam be added in RequiredClaims array if needed.